 - VoiceOver on iOS currently does not support fieldset and legend elements for forms.
 You can address this issue by using

 aria-labelledby="for-attribute-of-label id-of-legend id-of-additional-info"on each input in the fieldset.
 Using

 aria-labelledbywill overwrite the default text read by the screen reader, so it is important to include all relevant information.

-- VoiceOver on OS X currently does not support
+VoiceOver on OS X offers partial support for

 aria-describedby.
 There's full support for conveying description on text inputs, partial support for description changes when the text input is in focus, and no support for

 role="alert".
 Visit a11ysupport.io to view the full status of support.